 There are no sweets desserts during apéro time.

-In French culture, sweets are eaten after the savoury parts of the meal are finished.
-This means that all desserts are taken after all the courses are finished: appetizer, main course and cheese course.
+This means that that sweet desserts are taken after all the courses are finished: appetizer, main course, cheese course, then dessert.

 The exception is during an apero dinatoire.

 It’s ok to serve something sweet at the end of an apero dinatoire because it is the main meal.
-You can also serve an after-dinner digestif drink and coffee at an apero dinatoire but not for an apero.

 Food Should be ready to go and can be served at room temperature

-None of your food should need additional cooking or attention.
-You’re buying components to mix and match everything.
 If you want to make something in advance like mini quiches, that’s fine, but, again, no one should be stuck cooking in the kitchen.

 An apero is the perfect time to try new or fancier food products that you wouldn’t usually eat or serve your family: